kiba/Writings/atg/chp4_welcome_to_the_future.md

 "Good to see you as well, Mr. Swift," Cromwell replied back.
 "Where Sinclair?"

 "Probably working at a cafe writing his novel.
 I already have a place for you to stay at.
 I'll be driving you there."
 It was Swift's house.
 The Colonel lacked proper identification, let alone currencies.
 Any nineteen ninety-eight dollars might land Swift and Cromwell in the eyes of the authorities.
-There was no other places that he could stay at.

 "No butler?"